 The central purpose and role of PHLN is defined as the provision of leadership and consultation in all aspects of public health microbiology and communicable disease control.
 This is achieved through the continued development of a proactive network of public health laboratories to protect and improve the health of people of Australia.

 National members include representatives from the Australian Animal Health Laboratory (AAHL) and CDNA.
 There is an expert member from the World Health Organization (WHO) Collaborating Centre for Reference and Research on Influenza.
-Observer members include representatives from Private Pathology, the Australian Chemical, Biological, Radiological and Nuclear (CBRN) Data Centre and New Zealand Jurisdictions.
+Observer members include representatives from Private Pathology, Forensic and Technical Intelligence - Australia Federal Police and New Zealand Jurisdictions.

-- Establish, maintain and expand collaborative links between pathology laboratories that have a public health focus (including veterinary pathology that has human impact).
+- Establish, maintain and expand collaborative links between pathology laboratories that have a public health focus (including veterinary pathology that has a human health impact).

 - Promote best practice in all disciplines of public health pathology practice.